residentsystem/DataFlow/README.md

 2. Select Download ZIP.

-3. Extract the ZIP file in your project folder (ex C:\Project\DataFlowCore).
+3. Extract the ZIP file in your project folder (ex C:\Project\DataFlow).

 #### Clone using git
 1. Under the repository name, click Clone or download.